raymondtay/LearningHaskell/src/HaskellBook/Ch18/README.md

 # Monad

+A functor maps a function over some structure; an applicative maps a function that is contained in some structure over some other structure and then combines the two layers of structure like `mappend`.

 Finally we come to one of the most talked about structures in Haskell: the monad.
 Monads are not, strictly speaking, necessary to Haskell.
 Although the current standard for Haskell does use monad for constructing and transforming `IO` actions, older implementations of
 Haskell did not.
 Monads are powerful and fun, but they do not define Haskell.
 Rather, monads are defined in terms of Haskell.